85% faster incident assigned times

 The Best Is Yet to Come

 Now that NBN leaders see how xMatters can streamline Major Incident Management processes, they are looking to optimize other IT processes throughout the organization.
 They are targeting Change Management, Event Management, and Batch Job Scheduling now.
-NBN corporate communications is also interested in leveraging xMatters for internal communications so they can stop managing painful distribution lists.
+NBN corporate communications is also interested in leveraging xMatters for internal communication so they can stop managing painful distribution lists.
 Business Continuity, Disaster Management, and Field Workforce Management processes are on the horizon.